Why 2020 is the year to rediscover the natural wonders of Zimbabwe, one of our Exceptional Places for 2020.Read more...

 Happily though, this situation is beginning to change.
-In the few years since the last edition more and more travel agencies have been putting Zimbabwe back into their brochures and many of the accommodation providers have been extending their properties and even building new hotels and lodges.
-And just look what they’ve done to bring Victoria Falls airport into the 21st century.
-This massive investment shows an exceptional degree of confidence in the country’s future.
-And all this is due to the government – at long last – recognising that tourism has a major part to play in Zimbabwe’s economy.
+More and more travel agencies have been putting Zimbabwe back into their brochures and many of the accommodation providers have been extending their properties and even building new hotels and lodges.
+This is partly due to the government – at long last – recognising that tourism has a major part to play in Zimbabwe’s economy.
 It is also a recognition by many in the industry that the time to invest and grow is now, otherwise the chance may be lost for good.

 That’s great news, but with this recent influx of new visitors a new issue has emerged.
 Tourism stakeholders have in recent years been understandably keen to maximise revenue from a relatively few number of visitors, notably in Victoria Falls and Hwange National Park, so have elevated the standard of their facilities and are now charging very high, often eye-watering prices.
 Zimbabwe has become an expensive place to visit.
 Or is it?
 In reality, the country has become a tourism destination of two parts – on the one hand we have the plush, top-of-the-range accommodation mentioned in the two key ‘honeypots’ above, and then we have the whole of the rest of the country which is eminently more affordable.
 And that equates to excellent value when you consider the wealth of fascinating things to see and do once you get away from the hotspots.

-Basically Zimbabwe has it all – I take you back to the impressive list in the first paragraph which confirms my belief that this is by far the most complete tourism destination in the whole of Africa.
+Basically Zimbabwe has it all – we take you back to the impressive list in the first paragraph which confirms our belief that this is by far the most complete tourism destination in the whole of Africa.
 What’s more, there’s a burgeoning number of small but expert Zimbabwean agencies who can help you visit the places you want to see.
 Better still, why not hire a vehicle and just get out there and discover the country on your own?
-It’ll be a wonderful adventure and I can assure you, with a wealth of personal experience, that it will be an easy one!
-I hope this book helps.
+It’ll be a wonderful adventure and we can assure you, with a wealth of personal experience, that it will be an easy one!

 My introduction to southern Africa began with a journalistic ‘jolly’ to Zimbabwe in 1988 to cover an air rally, during which I was transported in a scary little light aircraft around just a few of the many delights the country had to offer.
 Countless visits later, and despite long forays into all the neighbouring countries, Zimbabwe and its people became my firm favourite.